benedekrozemberczki/FSCNMF/README.md

 #### Input and output options

 ```
-  --input STR                   Input graph path.
-Default is `data/politician_edges.csv`.
+  --edge-path STR           Input graph path.
+Default is `input/giraffe_edges.csv`.
-  --embedding-output STR        Embeddings path.
-Default is `output/embeddings/politician_embedding.csv`.
+  --feature-path STR        Input Features path.
+Default is `input/giraffe_features.csv`.
-  --cluster-mean-output STR     Cluster centers path.
-Default is `output/cluster_means/politician_means.csv`.
+  --output-path STR         Embedding path.
+Default is `output/giraffe_fscnmf.csv`.
 ```

 #### Model options

 ```
+  --dimensions INT         Number of embeding dimensions.
+Default is 20.
+  --order INT              Order of adjacency matrix powers.
+Default is 20.
+  --iterations INT         Number of power interations.
+Default is 20.
-  --initial-learning-rate FLOAT   Initial learning rate.
+  --alpha_1 FLOAT          Initial learning rate.
 Default is 0.001.
-  --minimal-learning-rate FLOAT   Final learning rate.
+  --alpha_2 FLOAT          Final learning rate.
 Default is 0.0001.
-  --annealing-factor FLOAT        Annealing factor for learning rate.
+  --alpha_3 FLOAT          Annealing factor for learning rate.
 Default is 1.0.
-  --initial-gamma FLOAT           Initial clustering weight coefficient.
-Default is 0.1.
+  --beta_1  FLOAT          Initial learning rate.
+Default is 0.001.
-  --lambd FLOAR                   Smoothness regularization penalty.
-Default is 0.0625.
-  --cluster-number INT            Number of clusters.
-Default is 20.
+  --beta_2  FLOAT          Final learning rate.
+Default is 0.0001.
-  --overlap-weighting STR         Weight construction technique for regularization.
-Default is `normalized_overlap`.
+  --beta_3  FLOAT          Annealing factor for learning rate.
+Default is 1.0.
-  --regularization-noise FLOAT    Uniform noise max and min on the feature vector distance.
-Default is 10**-8.
+  --gamma FLOAT            Embedding mixing parameter.
+Default is 1.0.
+  --lower-control FLOAT    Overflow control parameter.
+Default is 1.0.
 ```

 ### Examples

-The following commands learn a graph embedding and cluster center and writes them to disk.
+The following commands learn a graph embedding and write the embedding to disk.
 The node representations are ordered by the ID.

-Creating a GEMSEC embedding of the default dataset with the default hyperparameter settings.
-Saving the embedding, cluster centres and the log file at the default path.
+Creating aN FSCNMF embedding of the default dataset with the default hyperparameter settings.
+Saving the embedding at the default path.

 ```
 python src/embedding_clustering.py